 Taxes and Insurance: Your parents are required to remain current on their real estate taxes, home insurance, and, if applicable, condo fees or they are susceptible to default.

 Property Condition: Your parents are responsible for completing mandatory repairs and maintaining the condition of their property.

 Rights of Non-Borrower Residents at Time of Loan Termination: If there is a non-borrower resident living in the home who is not on title, it’s important that they understand what happens when the owner on title permanently vacates the property, either by death or move out, and the loan becomes due and payable.
 It’s important that these issues be discussed with a reverse mortgage loan officer prior to the loan closing.
 In the case of a couple, if one spouse is under 62, it may be possible for that person to continue living in the home after the older spouse passes away, provided certain conditions are met.

 If a disabled son or daughter is living at home, and the parents get a reverse mortgage, that son or daughter may have to look for alternative housing options once the loan becomes due and payable, unless other arrangements are made ahead of time to pay off the reverse mortgage.

-I have been handling Reverse Mortgages in Alabama from Birmingham, Anniston, Gadsden, Huntsville since 2007, so let me help with this decision.
+I have been handling Reverse Mortgages in Alabama from Birmingham, Anniston, Gadsden, Montgomery, Dothan, and Huntsville since 2007, so let me help with this decision.
 We are the sandwich Generation, and it helps to have adult children in the process.
-Recently the parents we a bit hesitant, but then I found out their son had been sending them a “subsidy check” monthly live on!!
+Recently the parents were a bit hesitant, but then I found out their son had been sending them a “subsidy check” monthly live on!!